palant/pfp/README.md

 You can also omit the `--private-key` parameter, an unsigned ZIP file will be created then which can be uploaded to Chrome Web Store or Opera Add-ons.

+### Microsoft Edge

+The following command will produce a file wiht a name like `build-edge/pfp-n.n.n.appx`:

+    gulp appx

 ### Web client

 The following command with produce a file with a name like `build-web/pfp-web-n.n.n.zip`: